T0MM11Y/tps-crs-managementsystem/README.md

 ## 🌟 System Overview

-The **TPS CRS Management System** is a comprehensive Spring Boot-based backend application that manages customer reward systems and regional reward alliances for Taiwan Mobile (TWM).
+The **TPS CRS Management System** is a comprehensive Spring Boot-based backend application that manages customer reward systems and regional reward alliances.

 ### Key Features